Strapazzon/terms-and-privacy-policy-apps/aviation-weather-app.md

 And if you want to withdraw your consent, how do you proceed?

-If after you provide us with your data, you change your mind, you may withdraw your consent so that we may contact you, for the collection of continuous data, use or disclosure of your information, at any time by contacting us at @ gtsdata.com.br.
+If after you provide us with your data, you change your mind, you may withdraw your consent so that we may contact you, for the collection of continuous data, use or disclosure of your information, at any time by contacting us at support@aviationweather.app.

 ## SECTION 3 - DISCLOSURE